 PrimeTime Predesigned qPCR Assays consist of two primers and a hydrolysis probe or primers alone, and come in 3 sizes with multiple dye-quencher combinations, primer-to-probe ratios, and qPCR design parameters.
 Each oligo undergoes 100% QC by mass spectrometry, with QC results provided free of charge on the IDT website.

-Learn more about IDT PrimeTime Predesigned qPCR Assays and custom PrimeTime qPCR Assays.
+Learn more about IDT PrimeTime Predesigned qPCR Assays and PrimeTime Custom Probe-based qPCR Assays.